Shigeru Miyamoto: 2000–2011: GameCube, Wii, and DS

 Miyamoto produced various games for the GameCube, including the launch game Luigi's Mansion.
 The game was first revealed at Nintendo Space World 2000 as a technical demo designed to show off the graphical capabilities of the GameCube.
 Miyamoto made an original short demo of the game concepts, and Nintendo decided to turn it into a full game.
 Luigi's Mansion was later shown at E3 2001 with the GameCube console.
 Miyamoto continued to make additional Mario spinoffs in these years.
 He also produced the 3D game series Metroid Prime, after the original designer Yokoi, a friend and mentor of Miyamoto's, died.
 In this time he developed Pikmin and its sequel Pikmin 2, based on his experiences gardening.
 He also worked on new games for the Star Fox, Donkey Kong, F-Zero, and The Legend of Zelda series on both the GameCube and the Game Boy Advance systems.
 With the help of Hideo Kojima, he guided the developers of Metal Gear Solid: The Twin Snakes.
 He helped with many games on the Nintendo DS, including the remake of Super Mario 64, titled Super Mario 64 DS, and the new game Nintendogs, a new franchise based on his own experiences with dogs.
+At E3 2005, Miyamoto showed off Nintendogs with Tina Wood, where he promised to show her "a few more tricks" backstage.

 Miyamoto played a major role in the development of the Wii, a console that popularized motion control gaming, and its launch game Wii Sports, which helped show the capability of the new control scheme.
 Miyamoto went on to produce other titles in the Wii series, including Wii Fit.
 His inspiration for Wii Fit was to encourage conversation and family bonding.

 At E3 2004, Miyamoto unveiled The Legend of Zelda: Twilight Princess, appearing dressed as the protagonist Link with a sword and shield.
 Also released for the GameCube, the game was among the Wii's launch games and the first in the Zelda series to implement motion controls.
 He also helped with The Legend of Zelda: Skyward Sword, which featured more accurate motion controls.
 He also produced two Zelda titles for the Nintendo DS, The Legend of Zelda: Phantom Hourglass and The Legend of Zelda: Spirit Tracks.
 These were the first titles in the series to implement touch screen controls.

 Miyamoto produced three major Mario titles for Wii from 2007 to 2010: Super Mario Galaxy, New Super Mario Bros.
 Wii, and Super Mario Galaxy 2.